Last reviewed on 13th August 2023 by Martin Alexander (Mortgage Advisor)

-If you’re thinking about purchasing a second home or perhaps a buy to let, it’s likely that you’ll need a second mortgage.
-We’re often asked whether it’s possible to have two mortgages and the short answer is yes.
+If you’re thinking about purchasing a second home, it’s likely that you’ll need a second mortgage.
+We’re often asked whether it’s possible to have two mortgages at the same time and the short answer is yes.

-You may want a second mortgage to purchase a second home, holiday home or a buy to let.
-If you have disposable income each month, getting a second mortgage could be a smart move.
+You may want a second mortgage to purchase a second home, holiday home, or even a buy to let.
+If you have adequate savings, getting a second mortgage could be a smart move.
 Property values typically increase over time and lenders continue to pour millions of pounds into mortgages each year.

-Getting a second mortgage isn’t something you should rush.
-One mortgage can be risky, two mortgages are double the risk.
+That being said, getting a second mortgage isn’t something you should rush into.
+One mortgage can be risky, but two mortgages are twice the risk.
 Furthermore, starting your mortgage in the correct way can make all the difference.

 What is a second home mortgage?